dart-lang/language/working/macros/feature-specification.md

 }
 ```

+#### Restrictions on Aspect Macros

+- Aspect Macros must be serializable.
+- The serializable aspect is enforced by not permitting Aspect Macros to have
+  any fields, and they only have a single const constructor with no arguments.
+  - **TODO**: Should we make this constructor explicit?
+  - **TODO**: Should the api only take the Type of the aspect instead of an
+    instance?

 ### Ordering of Aspect Macros

 Aspect Macros are conceptually applied in a 4th macro phase.
 All non-aspect
 macros must be invoked on a library prior to aspect macros being invoked on any
 declaration in that library.

+Aspect Macros are allowed to invoke other aspect macros, so this 4th phase is
+iterative.

+- This is only safe because we don't allow introspection of Aspect Macro
+  generated identifiers today.
+If we did then we would need to figure out how
+  that should work and how cycles should be handled.

 ### Modular compilation